notch776/Cybersecurity-Graph-RAG/README.md

 Below is the target node (i.e., the node containing the information that should appear in the answer):
 <img width="558" height="359" alt="image" src="https://github.com/user-attachments/assets/3b40b1ce-057b-49d9-a256-9b81322c1fe9" />

-This translation captures the essence of the original text, describing the steps and processes involved in initializing, configuring, and executing an advanced intelligent Q&A system leveraging graph databases and large language models.